 As abandoning was done hurriedly, they couldn’t take much food with them.
 Knowing that some stores were stashed away at Paulet Island located some 346 miles NW, Shackleton’s plan was to trek there.
 But as they were likely to encounter open water as they approached the island, they had to push 3 lifeboats with them.
 This proved to be an exhausting, unproductive venture.
 The plan was shelved.
 They discovered that the ice they were on was inching northwards faster than they could drag the lifeboats.

 Noting that the Endurance was miraculously still afloat, Shackleton ordered the men to go back and salvage whatever they could from the vessel before it sank.
 With days to salvage, they tore pieces of wood from the ship to use as fuel.
 At the end of the intense salvage mission, they recovered more than 4 tonnes of stores from the sinking ship.
 They also shot a few seals and penguins along the way.
-The animals were relatively easy to hunt as they had never seen humans.
+The animals were relatively easy to hunt as they had never seen humans with rifles.